Vishal Mishra launches Hansika in song Naina Jod Ke Pareek under Mayur Hasija's music label Clik Records

 A flag-bearer of providing opportunities to talented and aspiring musicians, Vishal says, “I started my career as a singer when I appeared on a reality show back in the day.
 Over the years, I have worked very hard to carve a niche for myself here.
 The industry has been extremely gracious and has showered me with so many opportunities.
 I believe that it is now my turn to give something back to them.
 India is a treasure trove of talented musicians.
 I’m happy to provide them with a platform where they can come forward and showcase their skills”.

 He also shares that his fondness for fresh talent stems from the novelty and rawness that they bring to the table.
 “I came across Hansika and her talent on social media.
 There is a certain freshness and raw appeal in her voice.
 I instantly thought of giving her a chance in my new song, Naina Jod Ke.
 I hope the audience will be as warm to her as they were and are to me,” Vishal adds.
-Mayur Hasija further added that the purpose of clik records is to given an opportunity to new talents and we all greatful to Vishal to put our vision in perspective.
+Mayur Hasija further added that the purpose of click records is to give an opportunity to new talents and we all are grateful to Vishal to put our vision in perspective.

 MUMBAI: A candid chat show that gives a sneak peek into the lives of celebrities from different wread more